What is the downside of wearing a Mouth Guard?

 Section Image

-Assessing the Necessity of a Night Guard
+Assessing the Necessity of a Mouth Guard

-Alternatives to Wearing a Night Guard
+Alternatives to Wearing a Mouth Guard

-In some cases, alternative treatment options might be considered instead of wearing a night guard.
+In some cases, alternative treatment options might be considered instead of wearing a mouth guard.
 These options may include cognitive behavioral therapy to address teeth grinding habits, stress management techniques, orthodontic interventions, or other dental appliances tailored to the individual's needs.
 Exploring these alternatives with a dentist can help find the best solution for the individual.

 Reading next

-How to Clean a Mouth Guard Daily
+How to Clean a Mouth Guard Daily - Remi

 How Long do Remi Retainers Last?